zulip/zulip-terminal/docs/FAQ.md

   - Bold text isn't actually bold, it either renders the same as normal text or renders in a different colour [microsoft/terminal#109](https://github.com/microsoft/terminal/issues/109)

 Please let us know if you have feedback on the success or failure in these or any other terminal emulator!

+## How small a size of terminal is supported?

+While most users likely do not use such sizes, we aim to support sizes from the standard 80 columns by 24 rows upwards.

+If you use a width from approximately 100 columns upwards, everything is expected to work as documented.

+However, since we currently use a fixed width for the left and right side panels, for widths from approximately 80-100 columns the message list can become too narrow.
+In these situations we recommend using the `autohide` option in your configuration file (see [configuration file](https://github.com/zulip/zulip-terminal/#configuration) notes) or on the command-line in a particular session via `--autohide`.

+If you use a small terminal size (or simply read long messages), you may find it useful to read a message which is too long to fit in the window by opening the Message Information (<kbd>i</kbd>) for a message and scrolling through the Full rendered message (<kbd>f</kbd>).

+If you experience problems related to small sizes that are not resolved using the above, please check [#1005](https://www.github.com/zulip/zulip-terminal/issues/1005)) for any unresolved such issues and report them there.

 ## Are there any themes available, other than the default one?